Oakville AVA: History

-H. W. Crabb planted the first vineyard here in 1868, on 240 acre of land close to the Napa River that he named To Kalon, Greek for "most beautiful".
-By 1877, Crabb had planted 130 acre and was producing 50,000 USgal of wine per year.
+Napa Valley viticulture industry.
+Wine writers as early as the 1880s wrote highly of wine from H. W. Crabb planted the first vineyard here in 1868, on 240 acre of land close to the Napa River that he named To Kalon, Greek for "most beautiful".
+By 1877, Crabb had planted 130 acre and was producing 50000 USgal of wine per year.
 By 1880, his vineyard had increased to 430 acre.

-The historic To Kalon Vineyard, owned by the Robert Mondavi Winery, Andy Beckstoffer and four other owners, is still producing grapes today.
+Much has been written of his grape-growing techniques and the success of his vineyards.
+Mr. Crabb's extensive landholdings, business and influence in the region south of Rutherford contributed to the establishment of the village of Oakville.